-- (1) These columns show the possible payouts for each named executive officer under the Incentive Plan for fiscal 2022 based on the goals set in early fiscal 2022.
-Detail regarding actual awards under the Incentive Plan is reported in the Summary Compensation Table and is included in the Compensation Discussion and Analysis. - (2) The values included in this column represent the grant date fair value of restricted stock computed in accordance with ASC 718, except no assumptions for forfeitures were included.
-A discussion of the assumptions used in calculating the compensation cost is set forth in Note J of the Notes to Consolidated Financial Statements of our 2022 Annual Report on Form 10-K. - (3) Shares of SERP restricted stock awarded under the 2014 Omnibus Plan.
-These shares vest on the earliest to occur of (a) the later of either the employee's attainment of age 55 or the fifth anniversary of the May 31st immediately preceding the date on which the shares of restricted stock were awarded, (b) the retirement of the employee on or after the attainment of age 65 or (c) a change in control with respect to the Company. - (4) PERS for which the threshold and maximum number of shares and performance goals with respect to fiscal 2022 were determined in early fiscal 2022 and are disclosed herein pursuant to Commission rules. - (5) PSU awards were made pursuant to the 2014 Omnibus Plan and are contingent upon the level of attainment of performance goals for the three-year period from June 1, 2021 ending May 31, 2024.
-The determination of whether and to what extent the PSU awards are achieved for such period will be made following the close of fiscal year 2024.
-The amounts set forth in columns (i) and (l) assume the maximum amount of PSUs is awarded. - (6) SARs granted pursuant to the 2014 Omnibus Plan.
-These SARs vest in four equal installments, beginning July 18, 2023.
+(1) These columns show the possible payouts for each named executive officer under the Incentive Plan for fiscal 2023 based on the goals set in early fiscal 2023.
+Detail regarding actual awards under the Incentive Plan is reported in the Summary Compensation Table and is included in the Compensation Discussion and Analysis.

+(2) The values included in this column represent the grant date fair value of restricted stock computed in accordance with ASC 718, except no assumptions for forfeitures were included.
+A discussion of the assumptions used in calculating the compensation cost is set forth in Note J of the Notes to Consolidated Financial Statements of our 2023 Annual Report on Form 10-K.

+(3) Shares of SERP restricted stock awarded under the 2014 Omnibus Plan.
+These shares vest on the earliest to occur of (a) the later of either the employee's attainment of age 55 or the fifth anniversary of the May 31st immediately preceding the date on which the shares of restricted stock were awarded, (b) the retirement of the employee on or after the attainment of age 65 or (c) a change in control with respect to the Company.

+(4) PERS for which the threshold, target and maximum number of shares and performance goals with respect to fiscal 2023 were determined in early fiscal 2023 and are disclosed herein pursuant to Commission rules.
+Columns (i) and (l) show PERS actually awarded (number and value, respectively) as further described on pages 42 and 43 of this Proxy Statement.

+(5) PSU awards were made pursuant to the 2014 Omnibus Plan and are contingent upon the level of attainment of performance goals for the three-year period from June 1, 2022 ending May 31, 2025.
+The determination of whether and to what extent the PSU awards are achieved for such period will be made following the close of fiscal year 2025.
+The amounts set forth in columns (i) and (l) assume the target amount of PSUs is awarded.